kubraacelik/React-JS-CourseProjects/README.md

 ![Ekran Görüntüsü (6)](https://github.com/kubraacelik/React-JS/assets/101054783/4dcaaf64-6efb-4581-b388-1c74870fa0c3)

 ## jiraapplication
 My project is a task authoring application.
 First enter the title and task for the task.
 When you press the Create button, it is arranged in an orderly manner with flex-wrap:wrap at the bottom.
 There are delete and update buttons.
 When you press the delete button, the others except that task are brought to the screen thanks to the filtering feature.
 When you press the update button, the edit section comes.
+By using useEffect, even if the page is refreshed, the information remains on the screen without being deleted.
+When the delete and update buttons were pressed, the changes were saved to the db.json file.

 ![Ekran Görüntüsü (7)](https://github.com/kubraacelik/React-JS/assets/101054783/29abd285-ff73-47b5-81ab-85520858bb13)
 ![Ekran Görüntüsü (8)](https://github.com/kubraacelik/React-JS/assets/101054783/b7f1f551-b6b9-41a9-8b84-ca2453808000)